 Back then, the cost of making an NFT collection was very, very high.
 If you needed to hire developers to build your smart contract, it would easily cost tens of thousands of dollars on top of a % of your revenue.
 Even launching the smart contract itself could be hundreds of dollars during Ethereum’s peak gas prices.

-In fact, you can launch an NFT collection for as little as $60 dollars!
+Now you may be wondering, how much does it cost to make an NFT collection?
+The short answer is that you can launch an NFT collection for as little as $20-50 dollars!
 All you need to do is use the right tools, and do a little work yourself.

 |How much does it cost to hire an artist?||MidJourney||Free trial|